 The confusion happens because the base verb is “recur,” not “reoccur.”
 When adding -ing, we double the “r” and write recurring.

-The Origin of Reoccuring or Recurring
+The Origin of Reoccuring and Recurring

 To understand the spelling, we need to look at the root word.